schauveau/SDL-ctrl/README.md

 Then run `./run-checkkeys.sh -w` for the Wayland backend or `./run-checkkeys.sh -x` for the X11 backend.

-The output should contain some **INPUTCTRL** when using CTRL.
+The output should contain some **INPUTCTRL** lines when pressing CTRL.

-This is not well tested but the reported text appear correct even when using Shift, AltGr or the Compose feature.
+This is not well tested but the text reported by the **INPUTCTRL** lines appear correct to me even when using Shift, AltGr or the Compose feature.

-Remark: CTRL only need to be pressed with the last key that produces the text.
+Remark: `CTRL` only need to be active with the last key that produces the text.

 # Note about the modified files

-All changes are annotated with a comment containing `SCHAUVEAU`.
+All changes are annotated with a comment containing the string `SCHAUVEAU`.

 The modified files are
 - `test/checkkey.c`